 Laminate, wood and tile flooring cannot control reverberations, as sound bounces off instead of being absorbed.
 This can completely destroy the atmosphere of a space, making it feel empty, uninviting and noisy.

 Therefore, it’s important that any flooring or facilities management specialist takes this into consideration.
 Especially in busy environments, such as classrooms, colleges, large office developments and residential spaces.
-All of our carpet tiles are BS EN ISO 140-8: 21db accredited, meaning they can drastically reduce noise in spaces such as this.
+Most of our carpet tiles tested under BS EN ISO 140-8 and produce favourable results, meaning they can drastically reduce noise in spaces such as this.